-2016 Grouse Population Status
+2017 Grouse Population Status

 Ruffed grouse are early successional forest specialists that thrive in landscapes with even distribution of habitat types and interspersion among even-aged habitats.
-Despite having quality characteristic and components grouse may need to thrive in; Ruffed grouse have approximately ten-year cycles in abundance over much of Canada, Alaska and the Great Lake States of Wisconsin, Minnesota and Michigan (Rusch et al. 1999).
+Even in areas with quality habitat, ruffed grouse populations exhibit ten-year cycles in abundance over much of Canada, Alaska and the Great Lake States of Wisconsin, Minnesota and Michigan (Rusch et al. 1999).
 This cycle is evident throughout the Midwestern states such as Michigan, Minnesota and Wisconsin (Figure 5).
 Over the years, many theories have been proposed to explain these cycles including diseases, weather, forest fires, sunspots, starvation, crowding, predators, genetic changes, and chance (Rusch 1989).
 Another possible contributing factor of population fluctuations may involve food options.
 Quaking aspen (Populus tremuloides) is an important food source for grouse, especially during the winter and early spring (Svoboda and Gullion 1972).
-Aspen produces a compound called coniferyl benzoate (CB) that acts as a natural feeding deterrent for grouse and other birds, and this level can vary between years and between trees (Jakubas and Gullion 1991).
-Grouse have tendencies to use specific or clones of aspen due to their history of having low concentrations of the deterrent (Jakubas and Mason 1991).
+Aspen trees produce a compound called coniferyl benzoate

+(CB) that acts as a natural feeding deterrent for grouse and other birds, and this level can vary between years and between trees (Jakubas and Gullion 1991).
+Grouse have tendencies to use specific clones of aspen due to their history of having low concentrations of the deterrent (Jakubas and Mason 1991).
 Lack of suitable aspen in the winter may cause grouse to expend more energy and to be more susceptible to predation when feeding on other food sources (Jakubus and Gullion 1991).
 With the snowshoe hare and ruffed grouse having synchronized cycles, Donald Rusch found predation mortality on ruffed grouse climbed when large fluxes of raptors migrate south into the northern United States during a decline in snowshoe hares in their Canadian home range (Rusch 1982).